kennylevinsen/wlsunset/README.md

 wlsunset -l 39.9 -L 116.3
 ```

-Greater precision than one decimal place serves no purpose other than padding the command-line (https://xkcd.com/2170/).
+Greater precision than one decimal place [serves no purpose](https://xkcd.com/2170/) other than padding the command-line.